oxfordinternetinstitute/oxonfair/README.md

     pip install -e .\[full\]

 This will download and install enough code to run any notebooks except those comparing with fairlearn.
+This includes autogluon, pytorch, and XGBoost.
+If this is too excessive, try a minimal install.

 ### Compare with Fairlearn